OutlierDetectionJL/OutlierDetection.jl/docs/src/documentation/guide.md

 - [`fit`](@ref): Learn a [`Model`](@ref) for a specific detector from input data `X` and labels `y` (if supervised), for example the weights of a neural network.
 - [`score`](@ref): Using a detector and a learned model, transform unseen data into outlier scores.

 Transforming the outlier scores to labels is seen as the last step of an outlier detection task.
-A [`Classifier`](@ref) simply turns scores into labels, typically with two classes describing inliers `(1)` and outliers `(-1)`.
-A classifier has to implement a single method: `detect`.
+An [`Evaluator`](@ref) turns scores into probabilities or labels, typically with two classes describing inliers `(1)` and outliers `(-1)`.
+Such an evaluator has to implement a single method: `detect`.

-- [`detect`](@ref): Transform outlier scores to inlier and outlier classes.
+- [`detect`](@ref): Transform outlier scores to inlier and outlier classes or probabilities.

-A convention used in OutlierDetection.jl is that *higher scores always imply higher outlierness*.
+A convention used in OutlierDetection.jl is that *higher scores imply higher outlierness*.

 !!! note
     A peculiarity of working with outlier scores is the distinction between *train scores* and *test scores*.
 Train scores result from fitting a detector ([`fit`](@ref)), and test scores result from using predicting unseen data ([`score`](@ref)).
 Classifying an instance as an inlier or outlier always requires a comparison to the train scores.